Three Steps toward Surrendering Bitterness

 That’s why the writer to the Hebrews says, “See to it that nobody misses the grace of God, lest any root of bitterness, springing up, trouble you, and thereby many be defiled” (Heb.
 12:15, paraphrased).

 Naomi comes back to town, and all she can do is talk about how awful God has been to her.
 Now, most of us wouldn’t say it in those words, but how do we respond when people say, “How are you doing?
 How's your day?"
 Are you one of those people who give an "organ recital"?
-Every organ is mentioned, every pain, every problem.
+Every organ is aching, every pain, every problem.

 Now, people don't want to be around that for long.
 We don't want to be around it.
 Yet, I find that myself asking as I ready this passage.
 "Am I one of those people who is just is always having a bad day?"
 That makes people not want to be around us.
 It contaminates others.